juniorbird/Synacor-Engineer-Code-Challenge/Instructions.md

 response containing the latitude and longitude for the IP address from which the request originated;
-2. Makes a subsequent request to the given weather API, which returns the current conditions for the latitude and longitude from the first stepȀ
+2. Makes a subsequent request to the given weather API, which returns the current conditions for the latitude and longitude from the first step
 3. Renders a User Interface that displays the temperature, a text description of the current weather conditions, an icon representing those conditions, and the city.